w3f/polkadot-spec/README.md

 To test some of the machine readable definition in the spec, just run `bundle exec make test`.

 The test requires `curl`, `jq` and `xxd` to download required data via JSON RPC.

+## License

+Any code in this repository is licensed under the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) and any documentation and specification is licensed under the [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/).